ACM-Research/Coding-Challenge-F20/README.md

 ## Submission Procedure
 Please follow the below instructions on how to submit your answers.

-1. Create a new **public** repo and name it "ACM-Research-Coding-Challenge"
+1. Create a new **public** repo and name it "ACM-Research-Coding-Challenge".
-2. Clone this repo into your repo `git clone https://github.com/ACM-Research/Coding-Challenge ACM-Research-Coding-Challenge`
+2. Clone this repo into your repo `git clone https://github.com/ACM-Research/Coding-Challenge ACM-Research-Coding-Challenge`.
-3. Complete the Challenge
+3. Complete the Challenge.
-4. Email the link of your repo to "research@acmutd.co"
+4. Email the link of your repo to "research@acmutd.co" with the same email you used to submit your application.
+Be sure to include your name to the email.

 ## Question One
 ![Image of Cluster Plot](ClusterPlot.png)